1948 Czechoslovak parliamentary election

-The reconfigured government scheduled elections in which voters were presented with a single list from the National Front, a postwar coalition that had been converted into a Communist-dominated patriotic organisation.
+The reconfigured government scheduled elections that set the tone for all elections held in Czechoslovakia until 1989.
+Voters were presented with a single list from the National Front, a postwar coalition that had been converted into a Communist-dominated patriotic organisation.
 Voters could only reject the list by requesting a blank ballot.
 The Front officially received 89.2 percent of the vote, with the Communists and their Slovak branch winning 214 of the 300 seats (160 for the main party and 54 for the Slovak branch), enough for a majority in their own right.
 Their majority grew even larger when the Social Democrats merged with the Communists later in the year.

 The non-socialist members of the Front were allowed to maintain their existence in order to keep up the appearance of pluralism.
 However, since no party could take part in the political process without KSČ approval, Communist control was now total.
 Representation was allocated in accordance with a set percentage.
 For the next four decades, voters would only have the option of approving or rejecting a single list from the National Front.

 Beneš resigned three days after the elections, and Gottwald took over most presidential duties until his formal election as president 12 days later.

 The 89.2 percent received by the Front would be the lowest vote share that it would claim during the 41 years of Communist rule in Czechoslovakia.
 In subsequent elections, the Front would claim to win with 97 percent or more of the vote.